Skip to main content

 Hexagonal Architecture (Ports and Adapters)

-Hexagonal Architecture, also known as Ports and Adapters, is the internal structure pattern used within each Tuturuuu microservice to achieve technology independence, testability, and maintainability.
+Hexagonal Architecture, also known as Ports and Adapters, is a design pattern for achieving technology independence, testability, and maintainability by isolating core business logic from the technologies that surround it.

 Core Concept